Vertical AI Agents: What They Are, Why Most Fail, and How to Build Right

 Data Quality, Integrations, and the Hidden Onboarding Tax

-Vertical AI agents fail from bad data and integrations.
+Vertical AI agents fail due to bad data and integrations.
 Failures hit before agents run.

 Domain data fragments across CRMs, EHRs, ERPs, spreadsheets, email threads, legacy systems.
 Terms lack standards.
-Fields fill halfway.
+Fields are filled halfway.
 Exceptions stay in heads.
-You clean data heavy before agent input.
+You clean data heavily before agent input.
 Raw feeds turn hallucinations into data errors.

 Buyers expect managed services.
 You receive ready digital employees.
-Services cover onboarding, tuning, integrations, adjustments.
-Teams who include these ship lasting agents.
+Services cover onboarding, tuning, integrations, and adjustments.
+Teams that include these ship-lasting agents.

 Human-Agent Fit: UX, Transparency, and Control